Zigazou/Unitel-js/README.md

 - Volume label information,
 - the disk directory,
 - a list of offsets to all the Videotex pages the disk contains.

+You can also have a look at `analyzer/analyzer.html` and `analyzer/analyzer.js`.
+`analyzer/analyzer.html` can be directly opened in Firefox.